G Line

 • The 11.2-mile electric commuter rail line connects Denver’s Union Station to Wheat Ridge, passing through northwest Denver, Adams County and Arvada.

-• The line is part of the larger Eagle P3 project that is also building the University of Colorado A Line and the first segment of the B Line.
+• The line is part of the larger Eagle P3 project that is also building the A Line and the first segment of the B Line.

 Project Overview